florian-vuillemot/florian-vuillemot.github.io/_posts/2024-01-02-cloud-skills-challenge-devops-engineer.markdown

 # Introduction
 Deep dive into the [DevOps Engineer](https://learn.microsoft.com/en-us/collections/67pku71drej4?WT.mc_id=cloudskillschallenge_8351edfe-a67a-46d4-81cd-6439844b72ac) challenge from Microsoft Learn.

-This challenge is a personal way of staying up to date in a neutral context.
-I use GitHub every day as part of my job, but - as everyone - I'm not familiar with all the platform's features and best practices.
-Beside, my usage is drive by my compagny needs, that can be far away from best practices and scope on certain topic.
+This challenge is a personal way of staying updated in a neutral context.
+I use Azure and GitHub every day as part of my job, but - like everyone - I can improve my knowledge of these platforms and their best practices.
+Besides, my daily usage is driven by my company's needs, which can be far from best practices and scope on specific topics.

 Here are my notes.
 I capture what I consider interesting and make a quick summary.
-If you're familiar with GitHub and don't want to read the whole challenge, this is a way of taking only what you want.
+Feel free to use them as you need.

 # Modules
 ## Capture Web Application Logs with App Service Diagnostics Logging